-From December 3rd to the 8th, collectors, dealers, curators and artists coexist in a city known as a beach paradise, which becomes, albeit for a short period of time, the epicenter of contemporary art.
+From December 3rd to the 8th in 2013, collectors, dealers, curators and artists coexisted in a city known as a beach paradise, which becomes, albeit for a short period of time, the epicenter of contemporary art.
 In the previous edition, Art Miami showed great success with a high influx of collectors, curators, artists, connoisseurs and designers: around 11,000 on opening night and 60,000 during the 6-day affair.

 Art Miami maintains a preeminent position in America’s contemporary art market.
 Its rich history as the oldest fair of this kind in the city, and the variety of works displayed, make it a mandatory stop for collectors, curators, museum directors and interior designers, who have the opportunity to see up close the most important avant-garde works of the international art scene.

 CONTEXT is one of Art Miami’s sister events and aims to stimulate emerging careers, which makes it the ultimate platform for more or less established galleries who come to display the works of new talents.
 Its open atmosphere generates an interesting dialogue between artists, gallery owners and collectors.